Temperature dependence of quantum oscillations from non-parabolic dispersions: Supplementary Note 2: Extended Lifshitz-Kosevich theory for high-temperature quantum oscillations

 where $g(\var)$ is the zero-field density of states, with $g'$ the derivative of $g$ with respect to energy.
-The effects of \qq{correctF}{sommerfeld} are combined for a topo-fermiological analysis in \s{sec:consistency}.
+The effects of Supplementary \qq{correctF}{sommerfeld} are combined for a topo-fermiological analysis in \s{sec:consistency}.

 Other possible mechanisms of temperature dependence are reviewed in \ocite{shoenberg2009magnetic}.
-Electron-phonon interactions and thermal expansion of the solid (as contributed by lattice vibrations) are known to lead to a $T^4$ dependence\cite{lonzarich1983temperature}, which is separable (in data analysis) from the $T^2$ dependence identified in \qq{correctF}{sommerfeld}.
-Barring ferromagnetic metals\cite{lonzarich1974temperature}, we know of only one other mechanism which in principle leads to a $T^2$ dependence: namely, the entropic contribution of Fermi-liquid quasiparticles gives a linear-in-$T$ term in the thermal expansion tensor\cite{barron1980thermal}, which implies a $T^2$ correction to $F$ -- assuming that the change in $F$ is linearly related to the change in volume of solid (or its strain parameter).
-In most metals, the electronic and lattice contributions to thermal expansion combine to a small effect, leading to changes in frequency of at most parts in $10^4$ over the temperature range that quantum oscillations are observable.\cite{shoenberg2009magnetic} A measurement of the thermal expansion tensor coupled with a quantum-oscillation analysis under strain\cite{PhysRev.151.484} is one way to conclusively rule out the thermal-expansion scenario.
-There exists one known case of a significantly larger effect for the `needle' pocket of Zinc\cite{PhysRev.95.1421}, which demonstrates (for nearly-free-electron metals) that the dimensions of small pockets (near the Brillouin-zone boundary) can be disproportionately sensitive to small changes in lattice dimensions\cite{PhysRev.151.484}.
-The present case study LaRhIn$_5$ is not a nearly-free-electron metal, and presently we have no a priori reason to hypothesize a disproportionate sensitivity to thermal expansion.
+Electron-phonon interactions and thermal expansion of the solid (as contributed by lattice vibrations) are known to lead to a $T^4$-dependence\cite{lonzarich1983temperature}, which is separable (in data analysis) from the $T^2$-dependence identified in Supplementary \qq{correctF}{sommerfeld}.
+Barring ferromagnetic metals\cite{lonzarich1974temperature}, we know of only one other mechanism which in principle leads to a $T^2$-dependence: namely, the entropic contribution of Fermi-liquid quasiparticles gives a linear-in-$T$ term in the thermal expansion tensor\cite{barron1980thermal}, which implies a $T^2$ correction to $F$ -- assuming that the change in $F$ is linearly related to the change in volume of solid (or its strain parameter).
+In most metals, the thermal expansion is dominantly driven by lattice, the oscillation frequency therefore shows a clear $T^4$ temperature dependence, and the changes in frequency are at most parts in $10^4$ over the temperature range that quantum oscillations are observable\cite{shoenberg2009magnetic}.
+There exists one known case of a significantly larger effect for the `needle' pocket of Zinc\cite{PhysRev.95.1421} where both electronic and lattice contributions are observable, evident by the temperature dependence of oscillation frequency which contains both the $T^2$ and $T^4$ terms.
+This rare example demonstrates that for nearly-free-electron metals, the dimensions of small pockets near the Brillouin-zone boundary can be disproportionately sensitive to small changes in lattice dimensions\cite{PhysRev.151.484}.
+Therefore when oscillation frequency no longer shows a simple $T^2$-dependence, one needs to be careful of attributing the frequency change to a topological origin.